STEP-IT-Academy/ADO_NET_Entity_Framework_Basics/README.md

-#### Create a database with information about cats, containing tables with cat data (id, nickname, age) and owners ' data (id, owner's last name), create a data model (Cat, Owner classes, data context class.
+#### Create a database with information about cats, containing tables with cat data (id, nickname, age) and owners ' data (id, owner's last name), create a data model (Cat, Owner classes, data context class).
 #### Use the Model First approach.
 #### Add the following features to the app:
 1. output all information about cats in the table;